SAP-samples/kyma-runtime-extension-samples/redis-function/README.md

    ![Test the Scenario](./assets/test-scenario-2.png)

-### Review output in funciton Logs

-1. Open the Function `cache-order`
+[ACCORDION-END]
+[ACCORDION-BEGIN [Step 10: ](Review Output in Function Logs]

+In this step we will view the logs outputted by the function to verify that the scenario is working.

+1. In the **dev** namespace, choose **Development > Functions**.
+2. Choose the function **cache-order**.
-2. Expand the log view at the button of the function viewer
+3. Expand the **Log** view at the button of the function viewer
-3. Search for the value `orderCode`
+4. Search for the value `orderCode`
-4. The output should be similar to:
+5. The output should be similar to:

 ![Funciton Log](./assets/function-log-event.png)

+[ACCORDION-END]
-### Get output from the API-Rule function
+[ACCORDION-BEGIN [Step 11: ](Get output from the API-Rule function]

+In this step we use the get-order function to perform a read request of the data cached in the Redis database.

-1. With the Kyma console, choose **Configuration > `APIRules`** from the menu.
+1. Choose **Configuration > `APIRules`** from the menu.
 2. Choose the **Host** entry for the **get-order** `APIRule` to open the application in the browser, When first opened you will received the message

    `{"error":"No orderCode received!"}`